The Soul of a Man (album)

-The Soul of a Man is an album of "twenty haunting spiritual blues songs" recorded in the late 1920s and 1930 by the American gospel blues singer and guitarist Blind Willie Johnson that was released by Charly Records in 2003.
+The Soul of a Man is an album of "twenty haunting spiritual blues songs" recorded in the late 1920s and the early 1930s by the American gospel blues singer and guitarist Blind Willie Johnson that was released by Charly Records in 2003.

 All of the songs have religious themes and are notable for Johnson’s distinctive combination of a raw and powerful vocal style with a fluid and melodic slide guitar technique.
 Their influence can be heard in the music of Taj Mahal, Led Zeppelin and Ry Cooder.
 The 2003 Wim Wenders documentary film The Soul of a Man is a tribute to Johnson.

 The songs were recorded for Columbia Records in Dallas, Texas, in December 1927 and December 1928, in New Orleans in December 1929 and in Atlanta, Georgia, in April 1930.
 Johnson ceased recording in 1930 and became a Baptist preacher.
 He died of malarial fever in Beaumont, Texas, in 1945, aged 48, after being forced to sleep outdoors when his home burned down.